BrandonCorn/twilio-visual-ivr/README.md

 ## Getting Started With Twilio Studio

 In order to jump start the Twilio Visual IVR you need to import the visual-ivr-studio.json flow into your own Twilio account.
 You can see how this is done in the console [here](https://www.twilio.com/docs/studio/user-guide#importing-flow-data).

+Connect the studio flow to one of your phone numbers webhook.
+You can find how to do so [here](https://www.twilio.com/docs/runtime/quickstart/serverless-functions-receive-a-call#set-a-function-as-a-webhook).
+Your other Twilio phone number will be connected to a webhook as well and instead to function called visual-ivr-greeting.
+This can be done after you deploy your serverless functions.

 ## Deploying Twilio Serverless Functions